 You can also opt for a joint policy that will cover multiple tenants.
 However, if you choose such a plan, you may have to pay additional charges, especially if your roommate owns highly valuable possessions.
 A joint policy can also be confusing if your roommate decides to relocate.

 These are some of the misconceptions about renters insurance.
 Get the right coverage if you want to stay protected and safe in your home.
 Do you have additional questions about renters insurance?
-Contact the experts at the Scavone Insurance Center in White Plains, New York today.
+Contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.
 We are ready to help you with all your coverage needs.